 Some of the stories he encounters end up in the Frank Dodge mystery series, while others appear in his travel guides.
 The first Frank Dodge mystery, Rock Island Lines, was published at the end of 2014.
 The book recounts the legend of Rock Island’s gangster, John Looney, who has managed to find a way to wreak havoc from the grave.

-The second book, the Lansing to LeClaire Travel Guide was released in late October, 2009.
+The Lansing to LeClaire Travel Guide was released in late October, 2009.
 The 360-page book has detailed information for 47 towns, including historic communities like McGregor/Marquette and Dubuque, Iowa, plus Galena, Illinois and Prairie du Chien, Wisconsin.

-Book 3 released in early November, 2010.
-It is called The Driftless Area: Along the Mississippi River from Hastings, Minnesota to Lansing, Iowa and has 376 pages of local history with listings of attractions, restaurants, and places to stay for communities like Red Wing, Wabasha, and Winona in Minnesota, La Crosse, Trempealeau, and Alma in Wisconsin, and the quaint villages around Lake Pepin.
+The Driftless Area Guide was released in November 2010.
+Its 376 pages cover the Mississippi River from Hastings, Minnesota to Lansing, Iowa, describing local history with listings of attractions, restaurants, and places to stay for communities like Red Wing, Wabasha, and Winona in Minnesota, La Crosse, Trempealeau, and Alma in Wisconsin, and the quaint villages around Lake Pepin.

 The series of travel guides are designed for budget-conscious travelers of any age who want to explore the Mississippi River and the towns that grew up along its banks.
 The books begin with an introduction and a brief history lesson, followed by an explanation of the author’s approach to researching the books.
 He then presents separate chapters on each river town (or town along the Great River Road) that highlight the history of the community, attractions, restaurants, entertainment, and lodging.
 The book concludes with regional information that includes seasonal festivals, when to visit, and a brief discussion of river ecology.
 Each book has a section of color photos and includes maps for larger cities.